M (song): Composition and musical style

 According to Hamasaki, the melodies composed by her staff for "M" did not fit her image for the song because they were too "warm"—she had envisioned a melody with a "cold" feeling.
 That, according to Hamasaki, meant a melody that was "difficult to grasp" and started in a lower key before progressing to a higher key.
 The song is written in common time and begins in the key of C major before progressing to the key of C-sharp major.
 The song uses piano, electric guitar, triangle, and various stringed instruments.

 "M", unlike Hamasaki's antecedent songs, does not follow the verse-chorus form; rather, the song opens with an introduction that is followed by a brief instrumental bridge that precedes two verses.
 The verses are followed by a pre-chorus after which comes an instrumental bridge; that is followed by a repetition of the pre-chorus and the verse.
 The chorus and a repetition of it follow; the chorus and its repetition are separated by another instrumental bridge.
 Finally, a second verse is sung before the repetition of the introduction, at which point the song ends.

 Music video

 The music video for "M", directed by Wataru Takeishi, opens with Hamasaki singing the introduction against a stained-glass window.
-The first instrumental bridge follows, during which is seen the exterior of a church.
-When the first verse starts, the doors of the church open and glowing particles sweep into the church; at the start of the second instrumental bridge, the particles merge and Hamasaki appears in a white gown, at the intersection of the transept and the aisle, also in this scene she is wearing blue contacts.
-When the chorus starts, Hamasaki is seen outside the church (no longer in a gown) singing with her band; subsequent scenes switch between Hamasaki singing outside the church and standing inside.
-At the end of the video, the glowing particles sweep out of the church and the gown-clad Hamasaki disappears.
+The first instrumental bridge follows, during which is seen the exterior of a cathedral.
+When the first verse starts, the doors of the cathedral open and glowing particles sweep into the cathedral; at the start of the second instrumental bridge, the particles merge and Hamasaki appears in a wedding gown, at the intersection of the transept and the aisle, also in this scene she is wearing blue contacts.
+When the chorus starts, Hamasaki is seen outside the cathedral (no longer in a gown) singing with her band; subsequent scenes switch between Hamasaki singing outside the cathedral and standing inside.
+At the end of the video, the glowing particles sweep out of the cathedral and the gown-clad Hamasaki disappears.

+Critical response

+"M" was positively reviewed by music critics.
+Jeff from Random.Access.Reviews stated that "M" was his favorite song on I am....
+He commented "It's a very chilled but introspective-sounding song (I can't be certain how introspective it is), a bit folksy at times but nice to listen to, plus it has some wild guitar work later on, reminiscent of Guns 'N Roses of olde."
+Jeff commented that the globally acclaimed remix by Above & Beyond was great.
+Neil Z. Yeung called "M" the most moving and emotionally impactful song of the whole record.
+Michael McCarthy of Lollipop said that Hamasaki's delivery is intense and emotional in "M' and the rest of the record's ballads.